+After Helsinki, we moved to Kemi.
 There is a short, direct flight that gets you to Kemi from Helsinki.
-Kemi is a small town, and everything is conveniently located within walking distance from the centre.
+Kemi is a small town, and everything is conveniently located within walking distance from its town centre.

 Things to do in Kemi

 First of all, make sure you visit the beautifully Gothic Kemi Cathedral.
-It look’s hauntingly beautiful during winter.
-Also, try to catch the sunset around the hrabour.
-It can be absolutely magical!
+It looks hauntingly beautiful during winter.

-And once you’re done with that, let’s get to the main reason why this itinerary involves Kemi.
+However, once you’re done walking about the town, let’s get to the main reason why this itinerary involves Kemi.

-All the details about the ice breaker cruise can be found on this dedicated blog post.
+All the details about the icebreaker cruise can be found in this dedicated post.